Call for better relations between the media and government

-- Recognize the need for continued collaboration between the government and Media stakeholders to build better media playing field for sustainable development, patriotism and strengthening democracy in the United Republic of Tanzania;
+- Recognise the need for continued collaboration between the government and media stakeholders to build better media playing field for sustainable development, patriotism and strengthening democracy in the United Republic of Tanzania

-- Emphasized on the need of continued awareness and enforcement of media laws among media stakeholders and the public
+- Emphasised the need of continued awareness and enforcement of media laws among media stakeholders and the public

-- Noting with concern the deplorable working conditions and safety of journalists which calls for further dialogue and collaboration among the government and the media stakeholders in seeking durable solutions
+- Noting with concern the deplorable working conditions and safety of journalists which calls for further dialogue and collaboration among the government and media stakeholders in seeking durable solutions

 - Agreed to conduct a joint follow up dialogue meeting in by November or December 2017 to monitor progress and discuss further collaboration between among the government and media stakeholders in pursuit of the above-mentioned resolutions.